Linusbuchmann/head_or_tail/README.md

 With the little clickbox you can choose if you want to bet on head or tails

-And with the button that says "click" you can bet
+And with the button that says "click" you can bet (start the "game")